- Tutor (Research)

 Current and recent projects

-Books From The Future (2012–present)
+Books From The Future (2012–ongoing)

 Publications, exhibitions, other outcomes